 If you’re fighting an addiction and looking to get treatment, there may not be local rehab centers available to you.
-This is when traveling for rehab can be a beneficial option.
+It can be a beneficial option to travel for rehab if this is the case.
 However, if there is a good local drug rehab center that you can go to, that may be the best way to go.
 It’s important to understand the pros and cons of traveling for rehab and staying at a local rehab center before deciding which option will most benefit you.
 Many factors play a role in traveling for rehab versus staying at home and going to a local rehab center.

 When looking for a local rehab facility, you need to find one that will have the best treatment for your individual needs.
 If you’re suffering from a substance use disorder and a co-occurring mental illness, you’ll want a center that offers a quality dual diagnosis program.
 If you’re trying to recover from an alcohol addiction, you’ll need to go to a rehab facility that has an alcohol detox program as well as aftercare options.